reactjs/react-docgen/README.md

 Given an AST and a reference to the parser, it returns an (array of) NodePath which represents the component definition.

-*Built-in Resolvers are available under `resolver` property, e.g. `reactDocgen.resolver.findAllComponentDefinitions`*
+*Built-in resolvers are available under the `resolver` property, e.g. `reactDocgen.resolver.findAllComponentDefinitions`*

 #### handlers